Sketchpad: Hardware

-Sketchpad ran on the Lincoln TX-2 (1958) computer at MIT, which had 64k of 36-bit words.
-The user drew on the screen with the recently invented light pen.
+Sketchpad ran on the MIT Lincoln Laboratory TX-2 (1958) computer at the Massachusetts Institute of Technology (MIT), which had 64k of 36-bit words.
+The user drew on the computer monitor screen with the recently invented light pen, which relayed information on its position by computing at what time the light from the scanning cathode-ray tube screen is detected.

+To configure the initial position of the light pen, the word INK was displayed on the screen, which, upon tapping, initialised the program with a white cross to continue keeping track of the pen's movement relative to its prior position.
 Of the 36 bits available to store each display spot in the display file, 20 gave the coordinates of that spot for the display system and the remaining 16 gave the address of the n-component element responsible for adding that spot to display.

-The TX-2 was an experimental machine and the hardware changed frequently (on Wednesdays, according to Sutherland).
-By 1975, the light pen and the Cathode-ray tube with which it had been used had been removed.
+The TX-2 was an experimental machine and the hardware changed often (on Wednesdays, according to Sutherland).
+By 1975, the light pen and the cathode-ray tube with which it had been used had been removed.

 Publications

 The Sketchpad program was part and parcel of Sutherland's Ph.D. thesis at MIT and peripherally related to the Computer-Aided Design project at that time.

 Sketchpad: A Man-Machine Graphical Communication System.